 Argonaut II – Horseshoe Bay, Magnetic Island, built; 1947, wreck event; fire, 1978, depth; 6m.

-Notes: A double-masted auxiliary ketch of 178t mass, and 32m length, intended for use as a floating restaurant.
+Notes: A double-masted auxiliary ketch of 200t mass, and 40m length, operated as a licensed floating restaurant.
 Located around 300m due west of the first inlet above the eastern end of the Horseshoe Bay beach.

 Balmunda – Horseshoe Bay, Magnetic Island, built; unknown, wreck event; fire, 1981, depth; 3m to 6m.